Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | June 2019

-Baby & Me 2 is Doctor formulated, by Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women’s health.
-Baby & Me 2 contains Choline, a nutrient that is rarely found in prenatal formulas, yet is vitally important.
+Baby & Me 2 is formulated by our Chief Medical Advisor Doctor Tieraona Low Dog, an award-winning and internationally recognized expert in the fields of integrative medicine, dietary supplements and women’s health.
+Baby & Me 2 contains choline, a nutrient that is rarely found in prenatal formulas, yet is vitally important.
 Why?
-Choline supports the healthy development of the baby, and is needed for optimal health of both the nervous and endocrine system.* Recent population studies have shown that common diets may be low or deficient in choline.*
+Choline supports the healthy development of the baby, and is needed for optimal health of both the nervous and endocrine system.*1 Recent population studies have shown that common diets may be low or deficient in choline.*2

-As is always true with MegaFood Multivitamins, both Baby & Me formulas can be taken any time of day, even on an empty stomach, without upset.* This is great news for pregnant mommas to be, as they may be struggling with feeling queasy or dealing with digestive changes.
-Plus, as you may know, obsessed with quality and safety, and so these pre- and postnatal multivitamins are non-GMO Project Verified, vegetarian, tested to be free of the common allergens -dairy, gluten and soy, and are certified glyphosate residue free!
+As is always true with MegaFood multivitamins, each of our pre and postnatal formulas can be taken any time of day, even on an empty stomach.* This is great news for pregnant mommas-to-be, as they may be struggling with feeling queasy or dealing with digestive changes.
+Plus, as you may know, obsessed with quality and safety, and so these pre- and postnatal multivitamins are non-GMO Project Verified, vegetarian, tested to be free of dairy, gluten and soy, and are certified glyphosate residue free!

-Pregnant women have an opportunity to take a prenatal multivitamin that contains real food from trusted farm partners.
-In fact, I trust these formula so completely that I have given it directly to expectant mommas that I cherish in my life.
-Be sure to check in with your own trusted healthcare practitioner to see if one of MegaFood’s formulas is the right supplement for you!
+Pregnant women have an opportunity to take a prenatal multivitamin that contains real food from trusted farm partners plus added nutrients.
+In fact, I trust these formulas so completely that I have given it directly to expectant mommas that I cherish in my life.
+Be sure to check in with your own trusted healthcare practitioner to see which MegaFood formula is the right supplement for you!
 And many blessings on your journey!

 1 Fortify Your Life: Your Guide to Vitamins, Minerals, and More pp. 203 - 206 Tieraona Low Dog, M.D.
 (National Geographic Society, 2016)